-Business and Professions Code 25662 BP is the California statute prohibiting the possession of alcohol by minors when in a public place.
-Under this section, it is illegal for minors under the age of 21 to have alcohol in their possession when on a street, highway, public place, or place open to the public.
+Under Business and Professions Code 25662 BP, it is illegal in California for minors to be in possession of alcohol in a public place.
+Specifically, minors under the age of 21 may not have alcohol in their possession on any street or highway or at any place open to the public.

 25662 BP states that “any person under 21 years of age who has any alcoholic beverage in his or her possession on any street or highway or in any public place or in any place open to the public is guilty of a misdemeanor and shall be punished by a fine of two hundred fifty dollars ($250) or the person shall be required to perform not less than 24 hours or more than 32 hours of community service during hours when the person is not employed or is not attending school.”